MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 # What is Authentication?

 Authentication is the process of identifying which user is using the app.
-By verifying an user's identity, we can:
+By verifying a user's identity, we can:

 - keep track of which data belongs to who
 - prevent people from accessing, stealing, modifying or deleting data without permission